RightsandWrongsgit/ARMTEC/business/claimsresearch.md

 "Any person who, or in connection with any good or services... uses in commerce any ... false or misleading description of fact, or false or misleading representation of fact, which —in commercial advertising or promotion, misrepresents the nature, characteristics, qualities, or geographic origin of his or her or another person's goods, services, or commercial activities, shall be liable in a civil action by any person who believes that be or she is or is likely to be damaged by such act".
 This includes any false misrepresentations, partial truths, failures to disclose, and false impressions.
 It also includes any statements that convey a false impression through innuendo, indirect intimation, or ambiguous suggestion that has a tendency to mislead or deceive the consumer.

 A checklist for Interpreting the meaning of ads:
--       The FTC can decide the meaning itself, but it has to consider surveys and other evidence of meaning if there are any.
+-       The FTC can decide the meaning itself, but it has to consider surveys and other evidence of meaning if there are any.<br>
--       Some claims can be assessed on their face, others require a look at extrinsic proof.
+-       Some claims can be assessed on their face, others require a look at extrinsic proof. <br>
--       An ad can be literally true yet imply false meanings, but the commission should avoid injecting novel meanings into ads.
+-       An ad can be literally true yet imply false meanings, but the commission should avoid injecting novel meanings into ads.<br>
--       Ads are judged by their effect on reasonable people, but if an ad has two meanings, one true, one false, the ad may be condemned.
+-       Ads are judged by their effect on reasonable people, but if an ad has two meanings, one true, one false, the ad may be condemned.<br>

 ## Comparative Advertising Claims: